The Essential Website Checklist for Local Businesses in Delaware

 TIP: Think of your home page as the table of contents of a book!

-• It should give short descriptions or a "snippet" about what you will find on the site, and show a clear navigation, like links or buttons.
+It should provide short descriptions or snippets about what visitors will find on the site and show clear navigation, like links or buttons.

 For businesses competing locally in Delaware, your homepage should immediately clarify:

-• Where you are located (ex: “Serving Delaware & Maryland’s Eastern Shore”)
+Where you are located (e.g., “Serving Delaware & Maryland’s Eastern Shore”)

 Adding your service area to your homepage helps Google connect your business with local searchers.

-2. Services Page (Clear Offerings for Delaware Clients)
+2. Services Page (Clear Offerings for Delaware or Maryland Clients)

-Under your headline include a short overview/paragraph that describes your services and contains key words that a customer might search for on a search engine.
-Like "window repair", lawn care services, "mortgage lender" etc.
+Under your headline, include a short overview or paragraph that describes your services.
+This should contain keywords that a customer might search for on a search engine, such as "window repair," "lawn care services," or "mortgage lender."

 This gets indexed by Google as location-specific content, which improves your local ranking.